epfl-theos/koopmans/tests/README.md

 `test_09` KI calculation on bulk Si using DFPT to calculate screening parameters
 `test_10` KI calculation on ozone using DFPT to calculate screening parameters
 `test_11` Block-by-block Wannierisation of TiO2
+`test_12` KI calculation on bulk Si using KS orbitals as variational orbitals